Takuya Iwata (footballer, born 1983)

-Takuya Iwata (岩田 卓也, Iwata Takuya) is a Japanese footballer who plays as a left back for Auckland City in the NRFL Premier.
+Takuya Iwata (岩田 卓也, Iwata Takuya) is a Japanese footballer who plays as a left back for Onehunga Mangere United in the NRFL Championship.

 Club career

 Japan

 Iwata began his football career with Gifu Technical High School between 1999 and 2001.
 Then he went to study at Hamamatsu University, where he also played for the college football team from 2002 and 2005.
 In 2006, Iwata began to play with FC Gifu.
 At the end of the 2006 season he was transferred to the club's B team, in which he played between 2007 and 2009.